BETALAB-team/EUReCA/README.md

 This research project has been developed within the [BETALAB](https://research.dii.unipd.it/betalab/) research group of the University of Padua

 ## Python environment set up
 The tool is distributed via the GitHub repository.
-It can be freely cloned with git, `git clone https://github.com/BETALAB-team/EUReCA.git`, or clicking on the **code** bottom and downloading the zip file.
+It can be freely cloned with git, `git clone https://github.com/BETALAB-team/EUReCA.git`, or clicking on the **code** button and downloading the zip file.

 An eureca.yml file is also included in the repository.
 It provides the python packages needed to run the EUReCA simulation.